 Making Market Systems Work for 69 Million Forcibly Displaced People

 Chaired by Relief International

 The Private Sector and Protection.
 These two 'Ps' do not often go together, but by using a market systems approach, the private sector and protection actors have found pathways for sustainable models to support resilience for the most vulnerable.
-Join us for an engaging armchair chat with private sector actors and protection experts to explore how vulnerable populations, especially forcibly displaced people, are leveraging markets for resilience in Asia and the Middle East.
+Relief International chaired an engaging armchair chat with private sector actors and protection experts that explored how vulnerable populations, especially forcibly displaced people, are leveraging markets for resilience in Asia and the Middle East.
 With the rising number of today's 69 million displaced persons worldwide, the need to learn how we can promote markets systems approaches to work for them is greater than ever.

 Changing Social Norms to Engage Young Women in the Technology Sector

 How do we effectively remove barriers restricting young women to fields with a lower earning potential?
 In this interactive session, participants experienced being part of a girls' focus group to identify key decision points, norms and gatekeepers while also hearing from NGOs and the private sector about scalable approaches to achieve this goal and shift norms about women's work.
 Based on a systems change program from Guadalajara, Mexico, participants learned about a new tool to identify young women's perceptions of expectations, norms and barriers as they start making economic decisions.

 Breaking Barriers: A Transformative Approach for Young Female Entrepreneurs